 The menu on the left will grow over time.
 At the moment it consists of a few items:

-A slide show titled “1914–2014: One Hundred Years of Editing and Publishing Peirce,” prepared for and presented at the 2014 Peirce Centennial Congress in Lowell, MA.
+A slide show titled “1914-2014: One Hundred Years of Editing and Publishing Peirce,” prepared for and presented at the 2014 Peirce Centennial Congress in Lowell, MA.
+It is followed by supplementary biographical notices.

 A place for what used to be a significant section of the newsletters, “Book Notices.”
 Books and dissertations sent to us by the Peirce scholarship will be noticed in that section, in addition to the archive of past notices.
 Works received are added to the Max Fisch Library of the Institute for American Thought, and are made available for consultation and reading to all library users, especially the many visiting national and international scholars.